timvanrooijen63-gmail/bedrock-clean-2/README.md

 8) Navigate to `variables` and add `WP_ENV` as a variable with the value of the configuration file you want to use.
 In most cases this will be `production`.

+This repository already includes configuration for a `production` and `staging` environment on Forest (see: `/config/environments/production.php and staging.php`).
+Here you'll see that the database credentials are provided as environment variables by Forest.

 Forest has now linked this environment to this repository's given branch.
 All we need to do now is deploy!
 A deploy is triggered by a new commit the repository.
 Make some nice changes and